Ontario Lacus

-Ontario Lacus is a lake composed of methane, ethane and propane near the south pole of Saturn's moon Titan.
+Ontario Lacus is a lake composed of methane, ethane, propane, and butane near the south pole of Saturn's moon Titan.
 Its character as a hydrocarbon lake was confirmed by observations from the Cassini spacecraft, published in the 31 July 2008 edition of Nature.
 Ontario Lacus has a surface area of about 15,000 km2, about 20% smaller than its terrestrial namesake, Lake Ontario in North America.
 In April 2012, it was announced that it may be more like a mudflat or salt pan.

 Shorelines

+Ontario Lacus is located within a graben.
 On January 12, 2010, Cassini took a more detailed radar-image of Ontario Lacus showing numerous remarkable features.
 The northern shoreline features low hills, probably about 1 kilometer (3,000 feet) high, and flooded river valleys.
+This is where the Karesos Flumen and Hubur Flumen flow into the lake.
 A smooth wave-sculpted shoreline, like on the southeast side of Lake Michigan, can be seen at the northeast part of the lake.
 Smooth lines parallel to the current shoreline could be formed by low waves over time, which were likely driven by winds sweeping in from the west or southwest.
 The southeast shore features a round-headed bay intruding into the shore.
+Compared to lakes in Titan's northern hemisphere, Ontario Lacus's shores are much less fluvially eroded.

-The middle part of the western shoreline shows the first well-developed river delta observed on Titan, showing that liquid hydrocarbons flowing down from a higher plain have switched channels on their way into the lake, forming at least two lobes.
+At the mouth of the Saraswati Flumen in the middle part of the western shoreline is first well-developed river delta observed on Titan, showing that liquid hydrocarbons flowing down from a higher plain have switched channels on their way into the lake, forming at least two lobes.
 Examples of this kind of channel switching and wave-modified deltas can be found on Earth at the south end of Lake Albert between Uganda and the Democratic Republic of Congo in Africa and in the remains of an ancient lake known as Megachad in the African country Chad.